Austin USPA 2000: Who to Watch & Henri's Predictions

 The lower divisions are where the bracket gets interesting.
 Three storylines I'm circling:

 - Men's D2 — Gerardo Penchyna Cárdenas and Pablo Sánchez out of the bottom of the draw.
-They've already got the #2 Kalil brothers in round two on paper, and I have them upsetting #3 Palmer/Abony in the semis to take a Cinderella run all the way to the final.
+They've already got the #2 Kalil father-son duo (Rudi, who owns Padel Clube Chicago, and his teenage son Alejo, a Pan American Games and FIP Promises player) in round two on paper, and I have them upsetting #3 Palmer/Abony in the semis to take a Cinderella run all the way to the final.

 - Men's D4 — Daniel Novales and Richard Stubbert as my unseeded pick over the #1 Ronquillo/Pena.
 Whole bracket is competitive but they've got the cleanest path.